ge90toga/COMP9319-TEST-Assignemnt1/README.md

 and Search.

 ## Test cases
-- currently we have 7 [test cases](https://drive.google.com/file/d/0B11MNofu1lkAdnNuMUdkYWNzX2c/view?usp=sharing) in folder testfiles where 5 are written by tutor.
+- currently we have 7 tests in folder testfiles where 5 are written by tutor.
 I provided the debug cli output from my program named sampleX.debug.txt, please feel free to check correctness and report issues.

 ## Structure